Communicating with someone who can't hear well

 - Allow enough time to communicate without rushing.
 Being in a rush will add to everyone's stress and make it hard to communicate well.

-If the person you're communicating with has a hearing aid but still can't hear you properly, check to see if their hearing aid is in their ear.
-Also check that it's turned on and has a working battery.
-If all these things are OK, find out when the person last had their hearing checked – it may be time to get it checked again.
+If the person you are communicating with has a hearing aid but still cannot hear you properly, check to see if their hearing aid is in their ear.
+Also check that it is turned on and has a working battery.
+If all these things are OK, find out when the person last had their hearing checked.
+It may be time to get it checked again.

 Communicating with a deaf person